 Clothing depicting anything obscene.

-Franklin County Jail Visitation Tips, Rules and Guidelines
+Russell County Jail Visitation Tips, Rules and Guidelines

 Jail visits are conducted in person behind plexi-glass or on a televised screen from another location.